Report: The Costs of Click Fraud Are High, But Improving

 Some other highlights from ANA and White Ops’ research:

 Bot traffic and sourced traffic go hand in hand.
 In 2015, advertisers had rates of automated traffic ranging between 3 and 37 percent of overall traffic, with sourced traffic—that is, traffic that is acquired through third-party sources—being the most common source of automated traffic.
 This remained true in the most recent edition of the report, which found that sourced traffic was 3.6 times more likely to be fraudulent than non-sourced traffic.

 Higher CPMs equal higher fraud rates.
 The problem of automated traffic, as you might imagine, becomes more common as the ads become more valuable.
 The 2016 edition of the ANA/White Ops report found that advertising with a cost per mille (CPM) rate above $10 was far more likely to be targeted by automated traffic than those with a lower CPM rate.
 This followed through in the latest edition of the report, which found that ad fraud was most common with desktop video advertising, where CPM rates are massive—and fraud rates were around 22 percent.

 Mobile less of an issue.
 The 2017 edition of the report found that fraud tended to be more common on desktop clients, while mobile advertising saw fraud rates of less than 2 percent.
 While mobile web video still caused some problems, the lower CPM for mobile ads, the challenges of building install bases around fraudulent apps, and the challenges of building up fraudulent ad inventory have limited the issue for mobile platforms.

 When bots become a problem.
-The ANA/White Ops study found that bots, which are often hard to detect, were generally more of a problem for programmatic ads that tend to be automated across the web.
+The 2016 edition of the study found that bots, which are often hard to detect, were more of a problem for programmatic ads, which tend to be automated across the web.
 Direct buys are typically less of a problem.
 Bots also tend to come about when an ad is failing to hit its target.